tengxiaoliu/QuARE/README.md

 # QAre

-Entity and relation extraction using sequence labeling and question answering.
+Joint entity and relation extraction using sequence labeling and question answering.